 The School of Business awards a limited number of scholarships each year to students who show high promise and/or demonstrate a need for financial assistance.
-Special scholarship programs in the School of Business include Bank of America, Disney, El-Fayoumy, SM Perkins, Thelma M. Hayes Endowment, Wal-Mart Leadership, Haughton Scholarship fund, and the Holley/Osborne Endowment.
-Students interested in applying for scholarships may contact the Associate Dean of the School of Business.
+Special scholarship programs in the School of Business include Bank of America, Thelma M. Hayes Endowment, Wal-Mart Leadership, Haughton Scholarship fund, and the Holley/Osborne Endowment.
+Students interested in applying for scholarships may contact Ms. Lauren Smith, Dean's Office at the School of Business: Imsmith@nsu.edu.